svgdotjs/svg.js/README.md

 A lightweight library for manipulating and animating SVG.

 Svg.js has no dependencies and aims to be as small as possible.
-The base library is 3k gzipped, with all bells and whistles about 6.5k.
+The base library is 4k gzipped, with all bells and whistles about 7k.

 Svg.js is licensed under the terms of the MIT License.

-See [svgjs.com](http://svgjs.com) for an introduction, [documentation](http://svgjs.com/docs) and [some action](http://svgjs.com/test).
+See [svgjs.com](http://svgjs.com) for an introduction and [some action](http://svgjs.com/test).

 ## Usage